SHOWING 1 - 1 OF 1 RESULTS

 American Red Cross also provides emergency messages to the military member regarding family emergencies that is available 24 hours a day, seven days a week.
 If you need to send a message, please contact the local American Red Cross at 405-228-9500.
 Contact the local Red Cross for messages to include verification of death or serious illness of immediate family, birth announcements, health and welfare reports to service members.

 Make sure you have all your important papers with you during your PCS.
 Remember to include your commander's, first sergeant's and sponsor's telephone numbers.
 They can be invaluable to you in case of an emergency while you are in transit.
 Make sure to keep all document in a binder in a page protector and secured while traveling.
+Take pictures of your belongings.
+Take videos of you electronics, showing that they are working and take them with you.
+Refill and carry all your prescriptions to include your spouse, kids and even pets.

 Food Pantry was established to help individuals in a time of need.
-It is available at the Tinker Military and Family Readiness Center.
+It is available at the Military and Family Readiness Center (M&FRC).
 Eligibility for pantry usage is active-duty military, their dependents and National Guard or reservists on orders.
 Retirees and Department of Defense civilians may be serviced on a case-by-case basis.
 Contact the Military and Family Readiness Center to set up an appointment or for any questions at 405-739-2747.